V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/burly/z-axis.md

 Add the screws 3/4″ (M4 X 20) and nuts to the Z brackets, snug slightly.

 **Snug slightly means, less than you think**.
-If it is too loose at some point the mounts could move up and is very easily noticed and is easily fixed by going a very tiny bit more snug.
+If it is too loose at some point the mounts could move up and is very easily noticed and is easily fixed by going a very tiny bit snugger.
 If they are too tight you will crack the mount, not easily fixed.
 Err on the side of too loose.

 Check again, are the rails still sitting flat?
 Add the lead screw into the coupler. **The lead screw